Running boom of the 1970s: Growth in participation

 The boom was primarily a 'jogging' movement in which running was generally limited to personal physical activity and often pursued alone for recreation and fitness.

 Elite athletes and events contributed to the growing popularity and recognition of the sport.
 Finnish athlete Lasse Virén recaptured the image of the "Flying Finns".
-American runners including Bill Rodgers and Craig Virgin inspired the public.
+American runners such as Bill Rodgers and Craig Virgin inspired the public.
 New elite teams formed, notably Athletics West in the United States.
-The British trio Sebastian Coe, Steve Cram, and Steve Ovett dominated middle distance running in the late 1970s and 1980s.
+The British trio Sebastian Coe, Steve Cram, and Steve Ovett dominated middle-distance running in the late 1970s and 1980s.

 Many new road racing events evolved in the United States offering public participation.
 As technology improved, television coverage of major races eventually included: